 Last updated on

 Germany is the second most attractive destination (after the UK) for international students wishing to obtain a university degree in Europe.
 German universities are renowned for combining studies with scientific research and are a steady source of innovations and patents.
-High international rankings of many German universities, free tuition, relatively low cost of living in Germany, reasonable funding opportunities including generous scholarship programmes and promising employment prospects after graduation are among the most compelling reasons that convinced 458 thousand international students to enrol at German universities in the academic year 2022-23 (preliminary numbers for 2023-24 are even higher).
+High international rankings of many German universities, free tuition, relatively low cost of living in Germany, reasonable funding opportunities including generous scholarship programmes and promising employment prospects after graduation are among the most compelling reasons that convinced nearly 470 thousand international students to enrol at German universities in the academic year 2023-24.

 If you wish to join the ranks of hundreds of thousands international university students in Germany, this one-page guide is for you.
 It has been compiled to help international applicants for university study in Germany answer all their most common questions regarding admission requirements, application and visa procedures, choice of study programmes, funding options and general opportunities to study at German universities.
 Read on to learn more.